 Heaven gained another angel on Sunday.
 Why?
 Cause Jesus don’t make junk.
 My life-long pastor and family friend passed away on Sunday morning after a short illness.
 Brother Rick began preaching while he was a senior at Fairmont East High School.
 He graduated from Cumberland College and received his theological training at Southern Seminary in Louisville, Kentucky.
 In 1979, Brother Rick became the pastor of the First Baptist Church of New Carlisle.
 I was one year old.

-Rick christened my brother.
-He baptized my father, brother, and I. He was there the night my brother was killed.
+Rick christened my brother and I. He baptized my father, brother, and I. He was there the night my brother was killed.
 He performed the funeral a few days later.
 He performed my father’s funeral.
 He was always there.
 For 34 years.

 Now, don’t get me wrong.
 God knows (literally) that I am not the world’s perfect christian and Rick and I have disagreed a few times on our beliefs.
 But, Rick was always one to see both sides of the argument and was respectful of my thoughts.
 Rick had made decisions and had beliefs that I didn’t totally agree with, but that is okay.
 He respected me and I respected his… and he was always willing to hear what I had to say.